evshary/autoware_carla_launch/docs/prerequisites.rst

     sudo apt install docker.io python3-rocker

 .. note::
-    `python3-rocker` is provided by the ROS 2 Humble release.
+    `python3-rocker` is provided by the ROS 2.
-    To install it, you should first configure Ubuntu for ROS 2 Humble.
+    To install it, you should first configure Ubuntu for ROS 2 repositories.
     You can refer to the official documentation for installation steps: https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html.

-    The following steps will guide you in configuring ROS 2 Humble:
+    The following steps will guide you in configuring ROS 2 repositories and install `python3-rocker`:

-1. Configure ROS 2 repositories for your system:

     .. code-block:: bash